tektoncd/plumbing/README.md

 Make sure the IAM account:
 `prow-account@tekton-releases.iam.gserviceaccount.com` has Editor permissions.

+Also make sure the GKE API is enabled.
+You can do this by browsing to the GKE tab in the Cloud Console.

 After editing `boskos/boskos-config.yaml`,
 [apply the updated ConfigMap](https://github.com/kubernetes/test-infra/tree/master/boskos#config-update) to the `tekton-releases` `prow` cluster.